Skip to navigation Skip to content

 The agistment has a cash turnover of $350,000 and deductions of $300,000.
 Net income is $50,000.

-The assessable employment income will be reduced to $40,000, the employment income would need to be reported as fortnightly income as per current reporting requirements, not as a lump sum estimate.
+The assessable employment income will be reduced by the overall operating loss, the employment income would need to be reported as fortnightly income as per current reporting requirements, not as a lump sum estimate.
+The system will automatically apply the reduction based on net amount of the overall operating loss of the percentage for each member of the couple.

-Scenario 2 for farm business losses - Single customer - farm business making a loss
+Scenario 2 for overall operation losses - Single customer - farm business making a loss

 Table 3